The Rosetta Stone

 If something is a genuine example of this pattern, you should be able to identify:

-- What radiates or extends from that center
+- What varies inversely from that center (the gradient)

-- Where the pattern repeats at a different scale
+- Where the pattern recurses at a different scale

 If you can't find all four, either it's not an example of this pattern, or you're looking at it wrong.